zachmccabe/zachmccabe.github.io/_travel/postcard.md

 layout: kao_midnite_3
 title: Postcard
 date: 2020-07-10
-description: "Postcards to my younger self in 140 characters or less."
+description: "Notes to my younger self in 140 characters or less."
 lede: print

 ---

 Figuring I could be a useful human by putting my cameras to work, I jumped into photography by hiring myself out to NGO clients.
 I had a lot to learn.

-## Am I a propagandist?

-Choose your partners well.
-Photographers work for NGOs because they share a common vision.
-Nobody thinks you here for the money.